mashkov-dev/DataService/README.md

 ---
 `type Data = typeof(d)`
 #### `DataService.onPlayerInit(player: Player, data: Data): ()`
 Overridable method which is called before data is sent to client and before any other script starts to modify player data.
 Doesn't trigger any signals.
+Empty by default.

 > [!NOTE]
 > It is recommended to use `onPlayerInit(...)` only for testing when you want to tweak some values in player data before client and other scripts access it.
 Use `DataLoaded` signal instead if you want to modify data of a player before it will be sent to him.